leonelquinteros/gotext/README.md

 # Locales directories structure

-The package will asume a directories structure starting with a base path that will be provided to the package configuration or to object constructors depending on the use, but either will use the same convention to lookup inside the base path.
+The package will assume a directories structure starting with a base path that will be provided to the package configuration or to object constructors depending on the use, but either will use the same convention to lookup inside the base path.

 Inside the base directory where will be the language directories named using the language and country 2-letter codes (en_US, es_AR, ...).